 Is vegetarian food available in Japan?

-More and more Japanese restaurants are catering to people with dietary requirements these days.
-Here at byFood, we’ve got a directory of vegetarian and vegetarian-friendly restaurants in Japan for you to browse.
+More and more Japanese restaurants are catering to people with dietary requirements and at byFood, we’ve got a directory of vegetarian and vegetarian-friendly restaurants in Japan for you to browse.
 If you want to get a bit more hands-on, check out our vegetarian food experiences.
-From cooking classes to food tours and authentic tea ceremonies, there’s an option to suit everyone!
+From cooking classes to food tours and authentic tea ceremonies, there’s an option for everyone!

 Are you vegan?
 Be sure to check out our Japan vegan guide to help you stick to a plant-based diet on your trip!
 We also have a guide to being keto in Japan for those on a low-carb diet.